-The app costs £2.29 ($2.99 in the US, which is just over AU$4) – there is also a subscription option which adds extra utilities – and is a valuable asset if you need to quickly work out something obscure, like how many days away a specific date is or the physical properties of white pine wood.
+The app costs £2.99 ($2.99 in the US, which is just under AUS$4) – there is also a subscription option which adds extra utilities – and is a valuable asset if you need to quickly work out something obscure, like how many days away a specific date is or, you know, the physical properties of white pine wood!

 Having a dedicated PDF reader can come in handy and Adobe does it best.
-The Adobe Reader app, which is free, can be used to make edits and comments on PDFs, and much more.
+The Adobe Acrobat Reader app, which is absolutely FREE, can be used to make edits and comments on PDFs, and much more.

 The software can also be used in conjunction with an Abode account, which adds various high-end features like the ability to export files into different formats.
 Apple does provide a PDF reader in most apps, such as Mail, but having a third-party app can come in handy if you look at, edit, and receive a lot of them.

-Speaking of PDFs (see the previous slide), one of the iPhone's biggest flaws is not being able to create them from an image.
-Luckily, Genius Scan – a free app – has you covered.
+Speaking of PDFs (see the previous page), one of the iPhone's biggest flaws is not being able to create them from an image.
+Luckily, Genius Scan – another free app – has you covered.

 The app has various different options and offers guidance on the best settings – camera position, lighting, and so on – for creating crystal clear PDFs, which can then be sent via text, email, or another messaging app, or exported to Dropbox, Evernote, Google Drive, or elsewhere.

-With more than 400 million users, Gmail is a goliath.
+According to Google, Gmail now has more than 1 BILLION active users!
+There's no doubt about it - Gmail is a goliath.
 Apple does offer support for the service in its own Mail app, but many users like having the Google-made app itself installed – mainly because it comes with a number of considerable added benefits.

 The biggest advantage of using Google's own app is that it integrates directly with other Google services, like Docs or Calendar.
-Invitations can be answered right within the app while Google+ posts – for those who actually use Google+ – become interactive inside Gmail.
+Invitations can be answered right within the app while Google+ posts become interactive inside Gmail.

 The app has the full range of achieving, tagging, labelling and categorisation features you'd expect, and is quite simply much better than Apple's built-in client.